 5.)
 Pretend the handholds are made of glass

 Bouldering is a rock climbing technique often used on small rock faces and in indoor centres with nicely installed crash pads.
 The special aspect about bouldering is that it does not use ropes or harnesses.
 Bouldering and free climbing are very similar, except for the fact that in bouldering, you’re only 3-6 meters from the ground.

 A handy tip for bouldering is to treat the handholds like they’re made of glass.
-Hand and feet placement in all of rock climbing is key.
+Hand and feet placement in all of rock climbing and bouldering is key.
 By thinking of the handholds like they’re made of glass, it allows you to slow down, remain present, and consider more wisely your next move.

 6.)
 Visit a mountaineering museum